Saihex/creation_wiki_pages/Tetraetherion/category/official_contents/The4Tris_Evolution.md

 You may join Saihex Studio Official Discord Server to follow with the development of **Sairo V5**.

 Or update yourself at [IskandarAlex2's Bluesky profile](https://bsky.app/profile/iskandaralex2.bsky.social)

+# The new era: Tetraehterion

+Full documentation will be available in the new wiki website.
+Stay tuned!